-You should look to avoid foods that could cause constipation and bloating, such as dairy, alcohol, red meats, and fried foods.
+You should look to avoid foods that could cause constipation and bloating, such as:

 All of these things can cause a blockage in your intestines, leading to constipation and bloating.
 Avoiding these foods will prevent digestive problems and ensure you don't suffer from constipation or bloating.

 If you want long-term relief from bloating and constipation, it's best to watch your diet.
 Try to eat foods that include insoluble fibre to speed up your digestion and keep everything moving.
 Avoid things like red meat and alcohol, which slow down digestion and make bloating and constipation worse.

 Eating a small amount of ginger or drinking ginger tea after a large meal can combat symptoms of constipation such as bloating by decreasing pressure in your lower intestine.
 This encourages your body to have a bowel movement and make space for undigested food.